Christianity Today Award of Merit winner

 Above all, the Fathers found in the Catholic Epistles a manual for spiritual warfare, counsel for the faithful in the cosmic struggle between good and evil.
 In them was sound instruction in the ways of self-sacrifice, generosity, and humility, through which the cosmic forces could be defeated.

-Allusions to these letters go back as far as Justin Martyr, Irenaeus and Tertullian, but the first commentary derives from Clement of Alexandria.
+Allusions to these letters go back as far as Justin Martyr, Irenaeus, and Tertullian, but the first commentary derives from Clement of Alexandria.
 Didymus the Blind was the next significant Greek-speaking commentator, though his commentary is fully extant only in Latin translation.
-Many of the comments from the early centuries have been passed on to us through Latin catenae, or chain commentaries, in which a later commentator collected comments from a variety of sources and chained them together in a fashion much like that of the Ancient Christian Commentary on Scripture.
+Many of the comments from the early centuries have been passed on to us through Latin catenae, or chain commentaries, in which a later commentator collected comments from a variety of sources and chained them together in a fashion much like that of the Ancient Christian Commentary on Scripture in English.
 Among Latin commentators on these letters, pride of place must be given to Bede the Venerable.